 Fairfield University students must select a study abroad program from the list of approved programs.
-In addition to our Fairfield study abroad centers in Madrid, Managua, Florence, Aix-en-Provence, Brisbane, Galway, and our business centers in Sydney and Barcelona, Fairfield students may choose from a list of over 60 different study abroad programs in five continents.
+In addition to our Fairfield study abroad centers in Madrid, Managua, London, Florence, Aix-en-Provence, Brisbane, Galway, and our business centers in Sydney and Barcelona, Fairfield students may choose from a list of over 60 different study abroad programs in five continents.
 There are options for all majors and minors.
 Our Study Abroad Office works hard a creating program pathways that enhance your major course of study.

 9 Steps to Study Abroad

 With programs in more than 40 countries, it’s easy to see why more than 30% of Fairfield students study abroad!
 With proper planning, every student, regardless of major, has the opportunity to study abroad.
 Our students have studied Nursing in Ireland, Engineering in Nicaragua, Business in France and Biology in Peru.
 Don’t miss out on this once in a lifetime opportunity.

 View the complete list of approved programs here.

 Summer is a great time to study abroad!
 Whether you are an athlete who cannot travel during the semester, a homebody unsure about being abroad for a long period of time or just looking to pick up some credits while having an amazing international experience, summer can be the perfect time to study abroad!
 Fairfield offers a variety of programs in over twenty locations and across a variety of academic disciplines so you are certain to find something perfect for you.